easyacres/TestingCenterLocator/readme.md

 WHEN I click on the headline of a news article
-THEN I am directed to that article’s webpage where I can read the article in its entirety WHEN I click on a state in the national statistics map THEN I am taken to that state's government-run website WHEN I click the Home link in either the footer or top navigation menu THEN I am taken back to the application's landing page where I can re-enter another city and state to produce new, relevant data
+THEN I am directed to that article’s webpage where I can read the article in its entirety WHEN I click on a state in the national statistics map THEN I am taken to that state's Department of Health website WHEN I click the Home link in either the footer or top navigation menu THEN I am taken back to the application's landing page where I can re-enter another city and state to produce new, relevant data
 WHEN I click the CDC Info link in the footer